-DCCA strongly supports retaining and enhancing historic landmark protection for the temple.
-It is therefore dismayed that the Historic Preservation Office ("HPO") has recommended in this case that the Board accept the lot subdivision and essentially adopt a boundary decrease for the landmarked site by removing from the historic site property that it had deemed as belonging to the landmarked site in its own April 2019 report.
+DCCA strongly supports retaining and enhancing historic landmark protection for the individually landmarked Scottish Rite Temple ("Temple") located at 1733 16th Street NW.
+It is therefore dismayed that the Historic Preservation Office ("HPO") recommended in May 2019 that the Historic Preservation Review Board ("HPRB") accept the lot subdivision and essentially adopt a boundary decrease for the landmarked site by removing from the historic site property that it had deemed as belonging to the landmarked site in its own April 2019 report.
 HPO's recommendations are fundamentally inconsistent with the declared purposes of the Historic Landmark and Historic District Protection Act of 1978, as amended (the "Act"), which include retaining and enhancing historic landmarks.
 See D.C.
 Code § 6-1101(b)(2)(A).
 DCCA therefore urges the Board to reject HPO's recommendations and to deny the legal lot's subdivision.

-By way of background, HPO previously issued two reports related to the boundary of the landmarked site; specifically, it issued a report with recommendation in April 2019 (the "Original Report"), and then a revised report with recommendation in May 2019 (the "Revised Report").
+By way of background, HPO staff previously issued two reports related to the boundary of the landmarked site; specifically, it issued a report with recommendation in April 2019 (the "Original Report"), and then a revised report with recommendation in May 2019 (the "Revised Report").
 These reports fundamentally differ with respect to what should be considered the existing boundary.
 The Original Report and the Revised Report are attached as Exhibits 1 and 2, respectively.

-In the Original Report (pp. 1-2), HPO correctly delineated the existing boundary of the historic landmark site as including a very large area behind the temple.
+In the Original Report (pp. 1-2), HPO correctly delineated the existing boundary of the historic landmark site as including a very large area behind the Temple.
 This area includes a substantial portion of the location of a proposed project involving new construction of a massive, five-story apartment building (four stories plus penthouse level).